yorkulibraries/yudl-map/metadata-input-guidelines/physical-form.md

 # Acknowledgments

-This guide was inspired by, and adapted from [UNT's Metadata Input Guidelines for Note](https://library.unt.edu/digital-projects-unit/metadata/fields/note).
+This guide was inspired by, and adapted from [UNT's Metadata Input Guidelines for Resource Type](https://library.unt.edu/digital-projects-unit/metadata/fields/resource-type).